Mix console

 A user track lets you add your own Midi content to your song: a melody, horn riffs, percussion, etc.

-If you want to customize a rhythm phrase only for a song part (e.g. the 2nd verse of your song), you might better use the Custom phrase rhythm parameter.
+If you want to customize a rhythm track only for a song part (e.g. simplify the style's bass phrase for the 2nd verse of your song), you need to use the [Custom phrase rhythm parameter](https://jjazzlab.gitbook.io/user-guide/song-structure#rhythm-parameters).

-You can also clone a rhythm track as a new user track, using the + sign in the track overview, as shown below.
+You can also clone a rhythm track as a new user track using the + sign in upper right corner of a track overview, as shown below.
 The original rhythm track will be automatically muted.

 Edit the user track by clicking on the upper left icon in the user track overview component, as shown below.